 This is a project that has been on my radar for years- making a pet bed from a vintage suitcase.
 Finding all the right elements has never been the problem- the problem has been finding the right elements at the right price!

-And then the Gods of Vintage came together and their rusty, chippy stars aligned because on the trip home from Nashville, I found this green American Tourister Escort bag (circa 1960s) at Nostalgia On McCalla.
+And then the Gods of Vintage came together and their rusty, chippy stars aligned because on the trip home from Nashville, I found this green American Tourister Escort suitcase (circa 1960s) at my favorite vintage shop in Knoxville.

-So, first things first- I broke out my crafting drill and put four holes in the bottom half of the case for the furniture feet.
+So, first things first- I broke out my drill and put four holes in the bottom half of the suitcase for the furniture feet.

 Then I just used four random screws to attach the feet- gotta love using up some hoarded hardware!